How does 1,000 kg of waste become 1,000 litres of paraffin oil?

 ENESPA AG will generate positive cash flow starting with the first investment.
 By operating several facilities simultaneously, revenues increase disproportionately and, accordingly, so does the value of the company.
 There is great demand for this technology.
 18 locations in Germany are interested in operating a facility at this time.

-The business development fund of the Schwarze Pumpe Industrial Park is very interested in the ENESPA project.
+Several sites in Germany are showing great interest in operating the recycling facilities.
+We will put the first facility into operation where we find the best conditions.
+Thanks to the mobility of the units, we are flexible when it comes to location.
+The business development unit of the Schwarze Pumpe Industrial Park in Spreetal is very interested in the ENESPA project.
 Following a thorough investigation, the responsible development bank declared the project eligible for funding.
 The project will be supported by the development bank once the approval process is completed.
-The approval process is in progress.
-(As of July 2020)